 Using manipulatives, the Primary 5 students made their thinking visible.
 Forming ratios using coloured chocolate candies was engaging and delicious.

 Fun with Circles

 Armed with the knowledge that the diameter is the longest line that cuts across a circle, the Primary 6 students measured the diameter of a hula hoop and proved that the diameter of a circle always cuts through the centre of the circle.

 Exploring Solids & Nets

-The Primary 6 students built solids using models to visualise and discover how the nets of the solids were formed.
+The Primary 6 students built solids using manipulatives to visualise and discover how the nets of the solids were formed.